intuit turbotax

 Duolingo — placement and goal-setting use single-tap chips with no typing; the system tunes the curriculum the moment a chip is tapped. goodux.appcues.com on Duolingo onboarding

-Pattern 04 Source: Superhuman onboarding
+Pattern 04 Superhuman

 Superhuman fullscreen onboarding setup screen